 Let’s take the next step.
 Yes, a person who hates someone or something will normally express that hatred through their speech.
 This author does not deny that and certainly does not advocate hatred towards anyone, nor am I justifying the speech of a hateful person.
 Rather, I am making critical distinctions so we can understand the importance of “hatred” in relation to free speech.

 The concept of “hate speech” has been redefined from a rational concept, into an irrational concept (irrational concepts don't pass the test of reason).
 The rational concept of “hate speech” is a person who hates someone or something expressing that hatred towards that person or thing through their speech.
-Remember, the expression of hatred, by definition, would include a personal attack or denigration of that person or persons, normally expressing the desire to see that person or persons harmed or to experience suffering.
+Remember, the expression of hatred, by definition, would include a personal attack or denigration of that person or persons, normally expressing the desire to see that person or persons harmed or to experience suffering or humiliation.

 “From a legal standpoint, the U.S. Supreme Court has repeatedly ruled that hate speech is legally protected free speech under the First Amendment, except where such speech is directed to inciting imminent lawless action and is likely to incite or produce such action.
 The most recent Supreme Court case on the issue was in 2017, when the justices unanimously reaffirmed that there is effectively no "hate speech" exception to the free speech rights protected by the First Amendment.” (https://en.wikipedia.org/wiki/Hate_speech_in_the_United_States )